 By picking up crystals the player is able to upgrade his craft and obtain more ammo, and by combining colours, get more powerful weapons, some also obtainable from parachute drops sent by FedNet.

 One of the defining features of the game is using the laser (basic weapon) to terraform the map.
-As the game map is composed by tiles, some with higher or lower vertexes, can be leveled by simply firing repeatedly at the same area.
-This allows players to strategically avoid heavy defense turrets by simply collapsing a hill, or destroy an heavier turret by simply burrowing the ground beneath it.
+As the game map is composed of tiles, some with higher or lower vertexes can be leveled by simply firing repeatedly at the same area.
+This allows players to strategically avoid heavy defense turrets by simply collapsing a hill, or destroy a heavier turret by simply burrowing the ground beneath it.

 - "Starfighter 3000" -- European title

 - "スターファイター3000" -- Japanese spelling

 There are no reviews for this game.

 |NowGamer||PlayStation||Sep 01, 1996||8.5 out of 10||85|

 |Video Games & Computer Entertainment||3DO||Feb, 1996||7 out of 10||70|

 |Mega Fun||PlayStation||Jul, 1996||66 out of 100||66|